 HGH influences a number of different areas:

-The benefits of Hormesis are significant, and could be a tool for us all to look after our minds and bodies, as we grow older.
+The benefits of Hormesis are significant, and could be a tool for us all to look after our minds and bodies as we grow older.
 It could also be useful for those suffering from physical ailments like arthritis or those with mental health related issues who are looking for a more natural way to improve their condition.
-With more and more individuals looking into preventatitve medicine to look after their minds and bodies in preparation for old age, Hormesis is definitely a route to be explored.
+With more and more individuals looking into preventative medicine, Hormesis is definitely a route to be explored.